ReproNim/reproschema/README.md

 The generic keys are defined in the generic context file (contexts/generic)

-## 5.0: How can I create a new activity and activity-set
+## 5.0: How can I create a new activity and protocol

 ### 5.1: Programmatic schema generation:
 - Tool to convert redcap CSVs to our schema format.
 But it cannot be used to convert every redcap-formatted table as some are customized redcap tables (for example the 100s that are in ABCD) but does cover most cases.
 A template of the CSV and how to use the tool can be found [here](https://github.com/sanuann/reproschema-builder)